Employer Financial Incentives

 State vocational rehabilitation agencies may be able to help employers with some of the costs associated with assistive and rehabilitation technology for employees with disabilities.
 Employees who are VR clients can request VR assistance to help pay for this type of technology and other employment supports, such as sign language interpreters and readers.
 For more information, employers can contact the Council of State Administrators of Vocational Rehabilitation’s National Employment Team (NET).

-Alabama’s Vocational Rehabilitation Services provides SAW/RTW services to individuals with disabilities and employers seeking to retain/return valued workers.
+Alabama’s Vocational Rehabilitation Services provides SAW/RTW services to people with disabilities and employers seeking to retain/return valued workers.
 The state’s Retaining a Valued Employee (RAVE) Program assists employers in retaining workers whose job duties, job performance and/or promotional ability is affected by an injury, illness or disability, whether the source of the limitation is occupational or non-occupational.
 A professional team, comprised of a VR counselor, a Business Relations Consultant and a Rehabilitation Engineer, work directly with the employer and employee to assess, identify and provide needed consultation, case management, accommodations, modifications and other services, to facilitate successful SAW/RTW outcomes.

 The Arkansas Rehabilitation Services (ARS) agency at the state Department of Career Education operates the SAW/RTW program, supporting employers who accommodate employees with health problems.
 This support includes vocational counseling, job site assessments, help developing SAW/RTW plans and general ergonomics assessments.